kristinemlarson/gnssrefl/tests/use_cases/use_lorg.md

 **Take a Quick Look at the Data**

-Use **quickLook** to produce a periodogram similar to the one in the web app.
-The periodogram  is set to use the L1 frequency by default.
+Use **quickLook** to produce a periodogram similar to the one in the web app. quickLook is set to use the L1 frequency by default:

 *quickLook lorg 2019 205*

 <img src="lorg-ql-l1.png" width="500">

 Compare the periodograms for frequencies 1, 20 (L2C) and 5.
 They should be similar to the L1 periodogram, except that there will be fewer satellite traces because only GPS satellites launched after 2005 broadcast L2C and only satellites after 2010 broadcast L5.
+The northwest qudarant is the noisiest and one could certainly try to improve the results by restricting some azimuths there.

 *quickLook lorg 2019 205 -fr 20*